Ultimate 14-Day Egypt Itinerary for History Lovers

 Visa Requirements for Entering Egypt

-South Americans can get a visa on arrival.
+- South Americans can obtain a visa on arrival.

-Certain Asian nations such as North Korea and China are also eligible to obtain a visa on arrival.
+- Some Asian countries, such as North Korea and China, can also obtain visas on arrival.

-Arab nations such as Saudi Arabia do not require a visa.
-Iraq and Lebanon, however, do.
+- Arab countries such as Saudi Arabia have no visa requirement, while Iraq and Lebanon do.

 14-Day Egypt Itinerary Overview